 If you have an electric coffee pot and would like to be the camp hero, you should bring it.
 There is power in the ramadas which offer a great way to heat water for coffee or tea.

-If there’s a song or two you’d like to share at any of the song circles or jam sessions, please bring at least 25 copies to pass around….unless it is one we’ll learn to play by ear!
 We will not have a copier at the camp.
+So, if there’s a song or two you’d like to share at any of the song circles or jam sessions, either send it ahead of time to be included in the Camp Songbook, OR bring at least 25 copies to pass around….(unless it is one we’ll learn to play by ear! )

 Chili?
-Right now there is a chili cook-off on the schedule for Friday evening, but this will only work if we get a number of people willing to bring chili and enter…everyone else needs to bring appropriate accompaniments such as corn bread, salad, and/or desert.
+The Chili Cook-Off is a camp tradition……but it only works if people bring chili!
+And if you don’t bring a big pot of chili, please bring some appropriate accompaniments such as corn bread, salad, and/or desert.
 The best part is that you can get your favorite chili recipe prepped and frozen before camp.
 (A block of frozen chili in your icebox is as good as ice to help keep everything else cold!)
-If we don’t actually have enough “entrants” for the cook-off, you will at least have something for your own dinner on Saturday night….!
+If we don’t actually have enough “entrants” for the cook-off, you will at least have something for your own dinner on Friday night….!

 Flashlights!
 You don’t want to be tripping over things and causing a ruckus once the sun goes down!

 Water shoes, pool toys, sun screen, and sun hat.
-Right now it looks as though the weather will be giving us a break.
-But just in case, the best place to cool off will be in the lake.
-There is a dock for getting in and out of the water (not sure about a ladder) but pool shoes (or old tennies) will come in handy when you wade in at the beach.
+Whatever the weather decides to do, the best place to cool off will be in the lake.
+Pool shoes (or old tennies) will come in handy when you wade in at the beach…remember this is a reservoir and it doesn’t have a sandy beach.
 And, we may stage some races and lake-side ukulele water follies for the more adventurous, so if you have any pool toys, inner tubes, floatees, or noodles, please bring them!

 Firewood and s’mores.
 There’s a wonderful fire pit at the amphitheater that will just need a little fuel.
 And, if you’re so-inclined, it’ll be a great spot to roast marshmallows for s’mores.
 (The wood-fired pizza oven, too, will need some suitable fuel if anyone wants to try to figure out how to use it.)
 And, if you have a favorite s’mores recipe……by all means bring it!
 (And don’t forget to bring a long stick!)